-Don’t you sometimes wonder how counselors guide their clients to the righteous path efficiently?
+Don’t you wonder how counselors guide their clients efficiently with facial reading?
+Let’s discuss about it.

 Although it is an ancient practice, it helps a therapist understand a person’s personality or feelings more than what the mouth can say.